Dynaread Special Education Corporation: Core Remediation Methodology

 The Dynaread approach cashes in on the resident verbal language skills of the student: mapping orthography with the already present information in the child's verbal language realm.
 Dynaread sequentially builds a student lexical route vocabulary through extraction of each unique word from a series of lesson texts at par with the verbal language skills of these older children.
 Dynaread then use priming and memory-storage techniques from the field of cognitive neuroscience to accurately map the orthography of this word whilst coupling it with accurate pronunciation.
-In three short sessions, typically completed within two days, the student is subsequently presented the source text from which these words were extracted.
+In three short sessions, usually completed within two days, the student is subsequently presented the source text from which these words were extracted.
 Reading this text fluently, intrinsic motivation is recovered, whilst the lexical route storage is expanded with the necessary accurate context, semantics, and syntactical information.

 The curriculum consists of 195 lessons, grouped in 45 groups covering non-fictional subjects.
 A typical child requires 18 months to complete the curriculum.